What does the 4-year academic schedule look like with 3 co-ops?

 What do I have to do to be eligible for co-op?

-How do I get participate in the co-op program?
+How will I be eligible to participate in the co-op program?

 How long is a co-op assignment?

 How do I find a co-op position?

 While it is your responsibility to find a co-op position, the Engineering Co-op Program Director will assist you in your co-op search by:

 Or you may find your own co-op position and have the job description approved by the faculty program coordinator